What is a Revaluation?

 If you own a property that might be liable to pay business rates – here is everything you need to know about the 2026 Revaluation: Valuation Office Agency - Evaluation 2026 – everything you need to know.

-Future rateable values for non-domestic properties that come into effect on 1 April 2026, will be published before 31 December 2025.
-Once published, you will be able to see details about these valuations through the VOA on your Business Rates Valuation Account GOV.UK - Registering for a business rates valuation account or through the GOV.UK - Find a Business Rates Valuation Service.
+Future rateable values for non-domestic properties that come into effect on 1 April 2026 were published on 26 November 2025.
+You can see details about these valuations through the VOA on your Business Rates Valuation Account GOV.UK - Registering for a business rates valuation account or through the GOV.UK - Find a Business Rates Valuation Service.

 Valuation Office Agency (VOA) contact details